knative/docs/docs/serving/encryption/cluster-local-domain-tls.md

 !!! warning
     This feature is currently only supported with Kourier and Istio as a networking layer.

+## Installing and configuring cert-manager and integration

+First, you need to install and configure `cert-manager` and the Knative cert-manager integration.
+Please refer to [Configuring Knative cert-manager integration](./configure-certmanager-integration.md) for details.

 ## Enabling cluster-local-domain-tls

-First, you need to install and configure `cert-manager` and `net-certmanager`.
-Please refer to [Installing and configuring net-certmanager](./install-and-configure-net-certmanager.md) for details.

-Then, update the [`config-network` ConfigMap](https://github.com/knative/serving/blob/main/config/core/configmaps/network.yaml) in the `knative-serving` namespace to enable `cluster-local-domain-tls`:
+To enable `cluster-local-domain-tls` update the [`config-network` ConfigMap](https://github.com/knative/serving/blob/main/config/core/configmaps/network.yaml) in the `knative-serving` namespace:

 1. Run the following command to edit your `config-network` ConfigMap: